Interior design style quiz: Channel your inner bohemian or let your hidden Art Deco side out to play!

-Now that you’ve got a clear idea of what your home aesthetic is, thanks to our interior design quiz, here are our three crucial rules to ace DIY home decorating.
-You can make your home look like a professional designer styled it — without breaking the bank!
+Now that you’ve got a clear idea of what your home design preferences are, thanks to our interior design quiz, here are our three crucial steps to ace DIY home decorating.
+You can make your home reflect your style while not spending a fortune.

-Let’s face it — some home decor styles are easy to confuse with one another (hello, Minimalist and Scandinavian!).
+Let’s face it — some home decor styles are easy to confuse with one another (hello, Modern and Contemporary!).
 So how do you make sure that the design you’re trying to imitate truly reflects your style?

 Start with our What’s My Decorating Style?
 Quiz!
-It’s quick, purely visual, and fun to take.
-You might be surprised — the style that you end up with (and truly suits you) might be slightly different from what you’ve imagined all along!
-It will also give you the necessary design vocab to narrow down your search.
-When looking for home decor pieces, you can type words like “industrial,” “coastal,” or “boho” to help you find the perfect fit for your home!
+It's not like those high school math quizzes, we promise!
+It's fully visual, thoughtful, and fun.
+You might be surprised — the style that you end up with (and truly suits you) might be slightly different from what you’ve imagined all along.
+It will also give you the necessary design vocab to narrow your search.
+When looking online for home decor pieces, you can type words like “industrial,” “coastal,” or “boho” to help you find the perfect fit for your home!

-Once you’ve got your style down pat, your next fundamental step is to scrutinize your space.
+Once you’ve got your style down, your next step is to realistically appraise your space.
 Is a total revamp in the cards?
-Or do you just need some accessories here and there to emulate your style?
+Or do you just need some accessories here and there to showcase your style?
 Which areas of your home are working for you and which ones aren’t?
 Is it important for your home to have a lot of natural light?
 Or does artificial light suffice?
+And most importantly, does that giant baby blue shark statue you saw at your neighbor's garage sale really emphasize the beachy cottage look you're going for?

 First, choose style elements and accessories that you see yourself (and your family) using and enjoying in the long run.
 As much as we would like our space to epitomize our style, practicality and functionality still make a liveable, comfortable home.